 Medvedev understand the challenge, telling parliament:

 Our country’s prestige and national prosperity cannot rest forever on past achievements.
 After all, the oil and gas production facilities that generate most of our budget revenue, the nuclear weapons that guarantee our security, and our industrial and utilities infrastructure — most of this was built by Soviet specialists.

 Russia needs to modernize.
 Democracy, transparency, and a non-corrupt services economy would do away with a past of authoritarianism and heavy industry.

 Similarly, Russia must conduct a foreign policy on twenty-first-century terms.

 Instead of chaotic action dictated by nostalgia and prejudice, we will carry out an intelligent domestic and foreign policy based on purely pragmatic aims.

-Only one thing Medvedev neglected to mention though; that is, how Russia will pay for it all.
+Only one thing he didn’t mention: how Russia will pay for it all.